 These were the best AMD Radeon settings for your graphics tab, but we are not done yet.
 Now let’s move to the Display tab of AMD Radeon Software.

-The display tab is exactly next to the graphics tab that we were previously optimizing the settings.
+The display tab is next to the graphics tab, where we previously optimized the settings.

 AMD Freesync / AMD Freesync Premium